danielbparamis/danielbpc2/README.md

 Right now I'm focusing in acquiring experience and learn new things!

-- 👔 I’m currently working on Accenture as a Node/React developer!
+- 👔 I’m currently working at Aramis as a Fullstack developer!
 - 💻 I’m always looking for new things to learn, right now I'm getting deeper into node/react/reactNative 🚀
 - 📫 You can reach me at my [Linkedin](https://www.linkedin.com/in/danielbpc/)